joelpeckham/qr/README.md

 |----------|-------------|----------|
 | `SPOO_ME_API_KEY` | Your Spoo.me API key for URL shortening | No (but recommended) |

-If `SPOO_ME_API_KEY` is not set, the app will still work but may have limited functionality depending on Spoo.me's API requirements.
+If `SPOO_ME_API_KEY` is not set (or Spoo.me is unavailable), the app will still work: the QR code will encode the normalized long URL and the UI will indicate it wasn’t shortened.

 ## Usage